 Blue Pumpkin started out as a family business in Siem Reap, but has since sprouted numerous outlets across town and further afield.
 It can’t decide if it’s a French bakery, a patisserie, a restaurant, or an ice cream parlour, so its all of them, with signature white sofa beds to recline and dine on.

-La Creperie Bretonne on The Lane has a huge menu of galettes and crepes, celebrating Brittany’s national dish in sweet and savoury form.
+La Creperie Bretonne on The Lane has a huge menu of galettes and crepes, celebrating the French region of Brittany’s most famous treat in sweet and savoury form.

-Belgium gets a look in as well in Siem Reap with the recently opened Le Bel Air, tucked down near the end of Street 26.
+Belgium gets a look in as well in Siem Reap with Le Bel Air, tucked down near the end of Street 26.
 This place is more than worth the journey – it is, after all, only five minutes from Pub Street – not just for the collection of 31 (yes 31!)
-Belgian beers, but also their menu of Beligan food including Liege Meatballs with Belgian fries (they invented them apparently), homemade Flemish stew cooked with Leffe beer, and the pi.ce de resistance, snail and truffle ravioli.
+Belgian beers, but also their menu of Beligan food including Liège Meatballs with Belgian fries (they invented them apparently), homemade Flemish stew cooked with Leffe beer, and the pièce de résistance, snail and truffle ravioli.

 A short trip south out of town takes you to another Francophonic establishment, Georges Rhumerie, which showcases the exotic flavours of Reunion Island, home of the eponymous owner.
 All mains, such as the divine rougaille saucisse and boeuf gingembre, come with free samples of George’s homemade chutneys, chili pastes and jams.